 Within 15 business days of receiving the complaint, RRHA will provide a written notice to those alleged to have violated the rule.
-RRHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+RRHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule.